Dictation

 - Toggle "Enable Dictation" on

-- Sign in with your Cline account when prompted
+- Sign into your Caret account when prompted

-- Install FFmpeg if not already installed (Caret will guide you)
+- Install FFmpeg if you haven't already (Caret will guide you)

 Once enabled, you'll see a microphone button in the chat input area.